 Spring 1987? – hired another inspector

 Oct 29, 1987 – Andrew was born!

 Spring 1988? – purchased franchise rights for Cuyahoga County which included Cleveland.
-Hired Tom ___? to help me market in that area.
-Hired another inspector.
+Hired Tom ___ to help me market in that area.
+Also hired another inspector.

 1988?
 Called to be Elders Quorum President in the Canton Ward.